 In March 2018 I set off from my home in Amsterdam on a bike trip to the Great Wall of China.
 A little over a year later I returned, having not only made it to China but around the world.

-The second leg of the trip has taken me down under.
+The second leg of the trip took me down under.
 Starting out from Perth, Australia, I inched my way across the seemingly infinite Nullarbor plain, had a brief taste of an Australian heatwave, and finished off in wet and sandy fashion on New Zealand's ninety mile beach.

-Leg three has seen me crossing the United States from coast to coast.
+Leg three saw me crossing the United States from coast to coast.
 Beginnning in San Francisco I followed the Pacific Coast Highway before turning east towards New York.
 En route I got to meet a cowboy, a Methodist pastor, Appalachian hikers, and many more colourful characters.

 How about skipping bits?

-Not if I can help it.
-I can't ride my bicycle across the oceans so that means taking boats or aeroplanes.
-When I'm on land I want to cover every millimetre by bicycle.
-These are the exceptions:
+Not unless it was absolutely necessary.
+Riding a bicycle across oceans is not an option so that meant taking boats or aeroplanes.
+When on land I wanted to cover every millimetre by bicycle.
+These were the exceptions: